-Decks are a common gathering place as part of a home’s outdoor living space and outdoor kitchens on decks are becoming a trendy addition to outdoor living areas.
+Decks are a common dining area and gathering place as part of a home’s outdoor living space and outdoor kitchens on decks are becoming a trendy addition to outdoor living areas.
 Adding an outdoor kitchen design to a deck’s layout takes careful planning as an outdoor space can be limited but enhanced by this al fresco cooking amenity.
 Whether it’s a raised, multilevel or platform deck, locating the outdoor kitchen on a structure like this has its advantages in the backyard or patio.

 Stainless steel outdoor kitchens are a lightweight option that offers a variety of configuration options that can be as subtle or obvious as you like.
 They can be installed in smaller spaces as a single run along a wall of the home on a deck or take center stage as an outdoor kitchen island layout.

 It can be configured to keep the cook near the guests, maintaining it as the central hub of activity while cooking in the outdoor space.
 It is less expensive to run utilities to the outdoor kitchen since the deck is a short distance from the house, usually just out the back or side door.
 And, the existing walls of the house can provide structure and protection to the outdoor kitchen plans—at no extra cost.